alexrt-s/MarX-InstaBot/README.md

 # MarX
 A project, using an Instagram API and web scraping to turn news articles into Instagram posts.
 Scraping images, headlines, sub-headlines and body of the text ,plus a little graphic design and natural language processing, aesthetic and informative instagram posts can be generated.
-This bot was developed using stories taken from www.socialistworker.co.uk , but could easily be adapted to pull from other sites.
+This bot was developed using stories taken from www.socialistworker.co.uk , but could easily be adapted to pull from other sites (though this is not recommended because socialist worker is the best).

 # Dependencies